UKForeignOffice/lists/README.md

 - [Mozilla Nunjucks](https://mozilla.github.io/nunjucks/)
 - [Jest](https://jestjs.io/)

-The lists server is a NodeJs/Typescript application built on top of ExpressJS and the codebase organisation is based on Model-View-Controller.
-All HTML is server side rendered and we are using govuk-frontend library for components, the client-side Javascript is minimal with only scripts needed by govuk-frontend components.
+The lists server is a NodeJs/Typescript application built on top of ExpressJS, all HTML is server side rendered and we are using govuk-frontend library for components, the client-side Javascript is minimal with only scripts required by govuk-frontend components and a few polyfills.

 ### Form runner

 The lists server depends on [XGovFormBuilder/digital-form-builder](https://github.com/XGovFormBuilder/digital-form-builder) to deploy form journeys for data ingestion, this is how it works:

-1. During the build the CI executes the `src/form-runner/install-form-runner.sh` script which installs and configures the form-runner application inside the lists container (under `/lib` folder)
+1. During the build the CI executes the `src/server/components/formRunner/install-form-runner.sh` script which installs and configures the form-runner application inside the lists container (under `/lib` folder)
 2. When the lists server is starting it first initializes the form-runner on a separate process, which becomes available on `PORT:3001` and only once the form-runner is responding then the lists server starts listening to requests.
 At this stage both services are now running in parallel inside the same container, lists server on `PORT:3000` and form-runner on `PORT:3001`
 3. Lists server is the only application responding to external requests and it has a form-runner middleware responsible for proxying all requests from `/application/{formName}` to the form-runner application running on `http://localhost:3001`, allowing user's to go through form journeys seamlessly
 4. Once users complete a form-journey application the form-runner posts the data to (`localhost:3000/ingest/:serviceType`) and the lists application validates and ingests the data